Conflict Prevention, Dispute Resolution MA

 This module allows you to develop a knowledge and understanding of a specialist portion of the field of conflict and dispute prevention and resolution.
 You will have the support of a supervisor for this independent research and writing work.
 You must agree the topic with the module leader.
-The topic must not replicate your own prior work or anyone else's work.
-Your work for this module should provide you with advanced research skills, and advanced skills of analysis, evaluation, synthesis, application and writing, all of which should stand you in good stead for any subsequent academic or practitioner career.
+The topic must not replicate your own prior work or anyone else’s work.
+Your work for this module should provide you with advanced research skills, and advanced skills of analysis, evaluation, synthesis, application and writing, all of which should stand you in good stead for any subsequent academic, practitioner, government, or business career.

 RESEARCH THEORY AND PRACTICE

 This module introduces you to the general concepts of legal and social scientific (empirical) methods of research, and gives you a greater understanding of the principles of advanced research.
 You will consider the relevance of these methods for the study of law, which will enhance your understanding of the legal, social scientific and philosophical debates on methodology and practice.
 It will also enable you to evaluate your own work and that of other researchers and authors.

 This is an independent module with its own rational and assessment; but it is also necessarily linked to the dissertation module.